-By letting children work out most conflicts on their own, while adults provide narration and keep things safe, we show that we trust that children will develop empathy without being “taught.”
+By letting children work out most conflicts on their own (while adults provide narration and keep things safe), we show that we trust that children will develop empathy without being “taught.”

 Here are three examples of Shanice interacting with her peers.
 I wonder if you see the same thing in these play vignettes as I do?

 Shanice pulled a toy away from Maria.
 Maria frowned and picked up another toy.
 Shanice pulled that toy away too.
 Maria began to cry, and Shanice grinned widely.
+Maria went to sit in her mother’s lap.

 “Maria sad.
 Maria crying,” she said to me.